Tackling the environmental crises while ensuring a just transition to sustainable societies

-Legal mobilization therefore requires deliberate, strategic, bold and innovative approaches.
+Legal mobilization is aimed at challenging existing power structures and therefore requires deliberate, strategic, bold and innovative approaches

 The Platform supports and strengthens impactful, legitimate forms of legal mobilization and those involved in them in the fields of climate, racial and socio-economic justice, thus strengthening legal certainty, the rule of law and, ultimately, systemic justice.

 It strengthens legal mobilization in different ways:

 International legal agreements made by states in the field of climate, racial and socio-economic justice and related national laws are not always implemented by these states in accordance with the standards set by human rights treaty bodies and other supervisory organs.
 How can legal mobilization resolve this lack of implementation and promote accountability and how can we better understand the institutional dimensions at local, national and international levels?

 Research within the LMP focuses specifically on assessing impact, synthesizing the critical literature in this field, helping to develop methodological approaches and drawing on action research data and the input from societal partners to develop a theory of how to strengthen the impact of legal mobilization in different fields, directed towards systemic justice.